 - Adjust your oven rack to the 2nd level position (just above center), preheat your oven to 425ºF, and line a baking sheet with parchment paper.
 Lightly flour the parchment paper, then set it to the side.

 - In a medium-size mixing bowl, whisk together the all-purpose flour, granulated sugar, salt, baking powder, and lemon zest.
 Then cut in the cold and cubed (or grated) unsalted butter with a pastry blender.
-Set aside.2 cups All-Purpose Flour, ¼ cup Granulated Sugar, ¼ teaspoon Salt, 3 teaspoon Baking Powder, ½ cup Unsalted Butter, 1 tablespoon Lemon Zest
+Set aside.2 cups All-Purpose Flour, 1/4 cup Granulated Sugar, 1/4 tsp Salt, 3 tsp Baking Powder, 1/2 cup Unsalted Butter, 1 tbsp Lemon Zest

 - In a separate bowl, whisk together the heavy cream, egg, vanilla extract, and lemon juice.
 Pour into the butter dry mixture and stir together with a spatula until the dough is almost formed.
 Add in the blueberries and gently mix until combined.
 The dough will be a combination of a little wet with some dry crumbly bits.
-This is okay.½ cup Heavy Cream, 1 Large Egg, 1 teaspoon Vanilla Extract, 1 cup Fresh Blueberries, 1 tablespoon Fresh Lemon Juice
+This is okay.1/2 cup Heavy Cream, 1 Large Egg, 1 tsp Vanilla Extract, 1 cup Fresh Blueberries, 1 tbsp Fresh Lemon Juice

 - With a pastry cutter, cut into 8 equally-sized triangles (or 4 large) then separate and space out onto the parchment paper.
 Brush the tops with a little heavy cream, then top generously with the cinnamon sugar streusel.